Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ## License

-## License

 This software is licensed under [GNU General Public License (GPL) version 3](./LICENSE.txt).

-### Are there any legal issues with GPL 3.0?
-Is it safe for me to use?

-There is absolutely no problem in using a product licensed under GPL 3.0.
-Issues with GPL (or AGPL) licenses are mostly related with the fact that different people assign different interpretations on the meaning of the term “derivate work” used in these licenses.
-Due to this, some people believe that there is a risk in just _using_ software under GPL or AGPL licenses (even without _modifying_ it).

-For the avoidance of doubt, the owners of this software licensed under an AGPL-3.0 license wish to make a clarifying public statement as follows:

 > Please note that software derived as a result of modifying the source code of this software in order to fix a bug or
 > incorporate enhancements is considered a derivative work of the product.
 Software that merely uses or aggregates (i.e.